janue1111/ticketjer-/README.md

 - Securely purchase tickets via Stripe.
 - Effortlessly create, update, and manage events.
 - Explore curated related events to enhance engagement.
-- Whether you’re an event organizer or attendee, TicketiHub offers a streamlined, scalable, and secure experience tailored for everyone.
+- Whether you’re an event organizer or attendee, TicketiHub offers a streamlined, scalable, and secure expterience tailored for everyone.

 ## <a name="tech-stack">⚙️ Tech Stack</a>